yasmin0988/Product-receipt/README.md

 Tkinter (usually included with Python)

-sqlite3 (built-in with Python)
+SQLite3 (built-in with Python)

-Setup and Usage
+Setup

-Clone or download the project.
+Clone the repository:

+git clone <your-repo-url>
+cd <your-repo-folder>

-Run the product_table() function to create the database and insert the initial products:
+Create the product database and insert initial products:

+from your_script_name import product_table
 product_table()

-Run the show_expired() function to display expired products in the GUI:
+Display expired products in the GUI:

+from your_script_name import show_expired
 show_expired()

-The Tkinter window will open:

-If there are expired products, they will be listed with their title.

-If no products are expired, it will show a “No expired products” message.

 Database Details